 The CenteredRigid2DTransform supports two modes of operation.
 In the first mode, the centers of the images are computed as space coordinates using the image origin, size and spacing.
 The center of the fixed image is assigned as the rotational center of the transform while the vector going from the fixed image center to the moving image center is passed as the initial translation of the transform.
 In the second mode, the image centers are not computed geometrically but by using the moments of the intensity gray levels.
 The center of mass of each image is computed using the helper class itk::ImageMomentsCalculator.
-The center of mass of the fixed image center of mass to the moving image center of mass is passed as the initial transform.
+The center of mass of the fixed image is passed as the rotational center of the transform while the vector going from the fixed image center of mass to the moving image center of mass is passed as the initial translation of the transform.
 This second mode of operation is quite convenient when the anatomical structures of interest are not centered in the image.
-In such cases the alignment of the centers of mass provides a better rough initial registration should be questioned when the two images are acquired in different imaging modalities.
+In such cases the alignment of the centers of mass provides a better rough initial registration than the simple use of the geometrical centers.
+The validity of the initial registration should be questioned when the two images are acquired in different imaging modalities.
 In those cases, the center of mass of intensities in one modality does not necessarily match the center of mass of intensities in the other imaging modality.